garciart/pipeline-demo/04-testing-stage/04-testing-stage.md

     > </testsuite>
     >```

+18. Save all the dependencies in a requirements file:

+    ```bash
+    python3 -m pip freeze > requirements.txt
+    ```

-18. Using an editor of your choice, open the Jenkinsfile and modify it to match the following code.
+19. Using an editor of your choice, open the Jenkinsfile and modify it to match the following code.
 Remember to replace the hash below with the hash produced by the `sha256sum` command:

     ```groovy
     pipeline {